 As stated on iGObanking’s FAQs page, the Early Withdrawal Penalty reads as follows:

-iGObanking is the online division of Flushing Bank (New York) that enables customers to open and fund accounts directly through the internet.
+iGObanking is an online division of Flushing Bank (New York), giving customers the opportunity to open and fund accounts directly through the internet.
 As an internet based institution, all of iGObanking's products are available nationwide.